David Bradshaw

 David Bradshaw (born September 28, 1944) is an American artist based in Cecilia, Louisiana, and East Charleston, Vermont.
-He is a painter, sculptor, and printmaker.
+He is a painter, sculpture, and printmaker.

 Biography

 Born in New York City, David Bradshaw was raised in Washington, D.C., and Old Greenwich, Connecticut.
 His father was a modern interior designer, and his mother a classical pianist.

 He pursued a BA at the Hartford Art School from 1962 to 1965.
 With less than one year remaining to obtain his degree he left school and traveled throughout Europe spending his time sketching the regional landscapes and its inhabitants.
-Upon returning, Bradshaw became extremely active in the US Civil Rights Movement.
+Upon his return to the US, Bradshaw became extremely active in the US Civil Rights Movement.

 In 1976, he was alleged to have shot and killed Cheeseface, the dog who appeared on National Lampoon's famous "If You Don't Buy This Magazine, We'll Kill This Dog" cover.

 Artistic work

-Trained in traditional artistic skills and processes Bradshaw is known for his use of handguns, explosive devices (typically dynamite) and steel to create large-scale, free standing sculptures; reshaping the metal through the force of controlled explosions.
-In addition, he carves intricate patterns and designs into sheets of steel using a plasma torch.
+Trained in traditional artistic skills and processes, Bradshaw is known for his use of handguns, explosive devices (typically dynamite) and steel to create large-scale, free standing sculptures; reshaping the metal through the force of controlled explosions.
+He carves intricate patterns and designs into sheets of steel using a plasma torch.